An efficient approach for solving stiff nonlinear boundary value problems: Conclusions

 \section{Conclusions}

-The SI-method presented above can be considered as a particular implementation of a quite general idea about switching between "straight" and "inverse" problems when one of them becomes essentially more difficult in terms of numerical calculations than the other one.
-In the other words, the approach presented here can be quite easily modified and applied to ordinary differential equations of different types, by choosing different step functions $U(s)$ and $V(s).$ Moreover, the authors of the paper suggest that the idea of the method can be successfully applied to problems with partial differential equations and, potentially, to operator equations of general type.
+The SI-method presented in the paper can be considered as a particular implementation of a quite general idea about switching between "straight" and "inverse" problems when one of them becomes essentially more difficult in terms of numerical calculations than the other one.
+The approach presented here can be quite easily modified and applied to ordinary differential equations of different types, by choosing different step functions $U(s)$ and $V(s).$

 The particular version of the SI-method presented above, is quite straightforward and efficient in terms of programming.
 One of its possible c++ implementations is available at GitHub \footnote{https://github.com/imathsoft/MathSoftDevelopment } and can be used for solving problems other than the Troesch's problem exploited in the present paper.